On 6-7 December, EUROCITIES working groups on housing and homelessness had a

 The city has shared its practices with more than 50 participants from 18 cities

 (Barcelona, Berlin, Birmingham, Brno, Dublin, Ghent, Glasgow, Gothenburg,

 Leipzig, Ljubljana, Lyon, Munich, Newcastle, Oslo, Poznan, Vienna, Zaragoza,

 Zurich).
-The discussions were focused on the key challenges, successful factor
+The discussions were focused on the key challenges, success factor and

-and lesson learnt in developing preventive measure for evictions and
+lesson learnt in developing preventive measure for evictions and homelessness

 Zoom-in on Vienna’s good practice

 In Vienna, one in four citizens lives in municipal or subsidized housing.
 Wiener Wohnen is the company that manages around 220,000 social housing units, being the largest municipal housing company of Europe.
 In order to prevent eviction, Vienna has introduced a new service – Case Management, which is based on the early intervention of the social workers for tenants at risk of being evicted (e.g high rental arrears, case of anti-social behaviour due to mental health issues, drug or alcohol abuse, dementia, compulsive hoarding etc.).